 This is often a drag with older Macs, which have notoriously flaky Bluetooth chips.
 Begin troubleshooting by turning off Bluetooth.
 To do so, click on the Bluetooth icon within the menu bar at the highest of the screen and choose turn Bluetooth Off.
 Please wait a couple of seconds, then turn it back on and check out again.

-To do this, open a new Concluding window and write:
+To do this, open the terminal command and write: sudo pkill bluetoothd

-Hit Enter then types your admin password, followed by entering again.
+Hit Enter then type your admin password, followed by entering again.
 Wait a second or two and check out connecting your earphones also.

 Still, having problems?
+Ensure that you a Mac with newest version.
+Also, make sure your airpods are charge.
 Please restart your computer or inspect our Mac Bluetooth troubleshooting guide for instructions on manually pairing and resetting your Mac’s available device list.
 We’ve also shown the way to connect your AirPods to Android or other devices.